Purpose and Eligibility

 On rare occasions, property owners find that they cannot comply with some of the site development standards required in the Zoning Regulations.
 The Lot Development Administrative Modifications process is available to grant relief in these exceptional situations.
 This process:

 - Allows flexibility in how some of the site development standards are applied to individual lots, but not to larger developments such as subdivisions;

 - Encourages originality, flexibility, and innovation in site planning and architectural design

 - Minimizes procedural delays and ensures due process in the review of unique and exceptional development situations

 - Provides administrative relief from zoning requirements that do not affect adjacent properties and the nearby area

-The following site development standards may be eligible for a reduction of up to 25 percent of the associated requirement:
+The following site development standards may be eligible for a modification of up to 25 percent of the associated requirement:

 - Minimum number of parking spaces